What it’s like to be sexually harassed on campus and fight for justice, alone

 “It was then where I found out he was also doing this to other girls; they came up to me at the party said he was the same thing to them.
 Eventually, he was kicked out of the party for the night, and left solo.”

-A few weeks after that with no sound of the harasser, Quinn wakes up to a friend request from him on Facebook and also got ahold of her phone number (she still doesn’t know how he found her on Facebook as her account is “extremely private”).
+A few weeks after that with no sound of the harasser, Quinn wakes up to a friend request from him on Facebook.
+He’d also gotten ahold of her phone number (she still doesn’t know how he found her on Facebook as her account is “extremely private”).
 She immediately deleted the message, but took a screenshot of it.

 On April 18th, Quinn made the decision to report her harasser to DPS.
 “Honestly, I was so scared of being labeled as paranoid or overreacting… I had mixed reviews from my friends on how I should handle the situation.
 Some people thought I should be complimented because he thought I was pretty.”